 Nope, that’s Remise.

 “She just lost her whole team,” I say.

 “You want her on the Underground?”
 I ask.

 Remise nods.
 “I saw her fightin’ Sledge right before I stepped in.
 Girl’s a banshee.”

 “Man, I gotta demask for someone else, too,” I say.

-“Ye should be gettin’ used to that by now,” Remise says.
-“When ye gonna live without the mask?”
+“You should be gettin’ used to that by now,” Remise says.
+“When are you gonna live without the mask?”

 I don’t know the answer to that.
 I wish I could now.
 “I mean, I could get arrested.”